Start My Answer

 Without a lawyer present with you, the opposing counsel could seek a continuance to gather the paperwork they don't have.
 And they might just get it if you don't have counsel to put a stop to it.
 At that juncture, you'll get the judgment and won't have to pay EduCap anything.

 Remember, they very likely could have gotten a partial settlement from you and made a profit.
-Now, they're out everything, court costs included.
+Now, they're out of everything, court costs included.

 As sure as you might feel in winning your case against EduCap, you never know what will happen once you get inside the courtroom.
 Having a qualified student debt attorney in your corner will dramatically improve your chances of getting a positive outcome.